-An escalator will be applied, dependent on the percentage of collections a scheme makes via Local Authority sites versus the national average.
+This principle is reflected in our methodology through the installation of an escalator that is dependent on the percentage of collections a scheme makes via Local Authority sites versus the national average.
 This will incentivise schemes to seek Local Authority collections, rather than being reliant on purchased evidence.